-The Galois groups of the iterations of these polynomials are known in the case of $-2z^3 + 3z^2$.
-This case was studied in \cite{Benedetto2017}, and more generally, all Belyi maps were analyzed in \cite{Bouw2018DynamicalBM}.
+The Galois groups of the iterates of these polynomials are known for $-2z^3 + 3z^2$.
+This case was studied in \cite{Benedetto2017}, and more generally, all Belyi maps were analysed in \cite{Bouw2018DynamicalBM}.
 We will use an arbitrary $f \in \mathbb{Q}[x]$, a cubic PCF polynomial with a combined critical orbit of length $1$, and denote its critical points as $\gamma_1, \gamma_2$.

 We first introduce a group-theoretical construction that will allow us to define the Markov group associated with $f$.
 Using the fact that

 we can represent an element $\sigma \in \mathrm{Aut}(\mathcal{T}_n)$ by $(\sigma_1, \sigma_2, \sigma_3),\gamma$, where $\gamma \in S_3$ and $\sigma_i \in \mathrm{Aut}(\mathcal{T}_{n-1})$.